sunshiine1225/discordBot/README.md

 # Inspiration_Bot
-  A simple discord bot,which is built using python and is hosted on replit.
+  A simple discord bot,which is built using python.

 # Features
   Greets the user on seeing $hello message.